Goudi, Cyprus

 Goudi (Γουδί) is a village in the Paphos District of Cyprus, located 6 km south of Polis Chrysochous on the Chrysochou River.
 It is spread out over a mild hillside between 60 and 120 meters above sea level.

 The climate is warm and temperate.
-The winter months are much rainier than the summer months in Goudi.
+The winter months are much rainier than the summer months.
 This climate is considered to be Csa according to the Köppen-Geiger climate classification.
 The average annual temperature in Goudi is 19.1 °C. The village receives approximately 575 mm of rainfall annually.